rebelsky/sams-assorted-musings-reflections/_forthcoming.md

    [2] Seriously.
 I was ranting about PHP.
 An alum said "But you taught me PHP".
 [3]
    [3] I've even forgotten whether or not I've told that story already.
-1. Bad software.
-1. The evolution of a musing.
-(Refers to bad-software musing.)
 1. The value of things.
 (The start of a new series on being a packrat.)
    Michelle and I argue about stuff.
 A lot.
    Anyone who knows me knows that I accumulate.
 I accumulate for a